 Exposure to electrical hazards from work on, near, or with conductors or equipment in electric-utilization installations, which is covered by subpart S of this part; and

 This standard applies to the control of energy during servicing and/or maintenance of machines and equipment.

-Normal production operations are not covered by this standard (See Subpart O of this Part).
-Servicing and/or maintenance which takes place during normal production operations is covered by this standard only if:
+Normal production operations are not covered by this standard (See subpart 0 of this part).
+Servicing and/or maintenance which takes place during normal production operations is covered by this standard only if;: